dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 :::caution
 dbt Labs is making changes to the Discovery API to support multi-cell environments.
 These changes will take effect on September 7, 2023.

-The value type `Int` for `id` is being deprecated and will be replaced with `BigInt`.
-Currently, both value types are supported.
+The data type `Int` for `id` is being deprecated and will be replaced with `BigInt`.
+Currently, both data types are supported.
 For a multi-cell environment, you must use `BigInt`.

+To nest job-based queries, you must do it within the `job` schema object.
+This is now supported so you can update your API calls accordingly.
 :::

 <details>